Complete type amalgamation for non-standard finite groups: Randomness and Fubini

-so $\nu$ equals $\mu_{n+m}$ and consequently Fubini-Tonelli holds.
+so $\nu$ equals $\mu_{n+m}$ and consequently Fubini-Tonelli holds, see (the proof of) \cite[Theorem 19]{BT14}.
+The same holds whenever the measure is given by densities with respect to a F\o lner sequence in an amenable group, as in Example \ref{E:Foelner}.
 For arbitrary definably amenable pairs, whilst the measure $\nu$ extends the product measure $\mu_n \times \mu_m$, it need not be {\it a priori} $\mu_{n+m}$ \cite[Remark 3.28]{sS17}.
 Keisler \cite[Theorem 6.15]{jK87} exhibited a Fubini-Tonelli type theorem for general Keisler measures under certain conditions.
-We will impose a further restriction on the definably amenable pairs we will consider, taking Example \ref{E:amenable} as a guideline.
+These conditions hold for the unique generically stable translation invariant measure of an fsg group, see Example \ref{E:fsg}.
+We will impose a further restriction on the definably amenable pairs we will consider, taking Examples \ref{E:amenable}, \ref{E:Foelner} and \ref{E:fsg} as a guideline.